AutonomousVehicleLaboratory/vision_semantic_segmentation/README.md

 ### Run the semantic segmentation network

-Download the trained weight from Google Drive (`Living Laboratory-AVLResearch-Publication-IROS2020`).
+1. Download the trained weight from Google Drive (`Living Laboratory-AVLResearch-Publication-IROS2020`).

-Open `config/avl.yaml` and set the `MODEL.WEIGHT` as the path to the trained weight.
+2. Open `config/avl.yaml` and set the `MODEL.WEIGHT` as the path to the trained weight.

-Make sure `DATASET.NUM_CLASSES` is equal to the number of classes.
-Currently we are using `39`.
+3. Make sure `DATASET.NUM_CLASSES` is equal to the number of classes.

 ## TODO